grnet/snf-image-creator/docs/install.rst

 Python Virtual Environment
 --------------------------

-Since snf-image-creator and the rest of it's dependencies won't be installed using packages, it's better to work in an isolated python virtual environment (virtualenv).
+Since snf-image-creator and the rest of its dependencies won't be installed using packages, it's better to work in an isolated python virtual environment (virtualenv).
 Installing the Virtual Python Environment builder in Ubuntu can be accomplished using the following command: